Leading Organizational Change

 - The Unified Identity: being part of the in crowed reinforces what you are trying to achieve and connects you with like minded individuals.
 The group itself reinforces the emotional gratifications of being part of a tribe with greater aspirations.

 - The Common Enemy: an enemy that would take away what you have worked for is a powerful motivator.
-In my book “The Architects of Extraordinary Team Culture – 5 Secrets Hidden in the Ancient Pyramids” I described how architects of the great pyramids kept people motivated for 23 years by regularly finding and highlighting new enemies to the completion of the Pyramid of Khufu.
+In my book that supports leading organizational change “The Architects of Extraordinary Team Culture – 5 Secrets Hidden in the Ancient Pyramids” I described how architects of the great pyramids kept people motivated for 23 years by regularly finding and highlighting new enemies to the completion of the Pyramid of Khufu.
 Each time an enemy appeared (like the Babylonians trying to make a bigger structure than them… and they are ahead),

 - Quarterly Elections: each election is an opportunity to revitalise the ideals that make work a great place to go and achieve.
 And when you have been a part of it creation, you have a vested interest in making it grow… especially if you are reminded about all the reasons you worked on it in the first place.